DigUpTheHatchet/spotify-social/README.md

     I'll need to store the access token in a db instead of an env variable because we will want to save this when this happens

 - Parse ddb table specs from tf
-- Run all ITs after 50 songs have been played
 - Handle partial failures for SPT lambda, e.g. if one person revokes their token
 - Create startup script for dynamodb-local for ITs
 - Create serialize/deserialize functions for dates in dynamodb: see below this file